 These days, mobile phones are the equivalent of the Swiss army knives used throughout the decades as an all-in-one solution to every problem.
 You can use your phone (or an app on the phone) to turn on the heat, set an alarm, shop, read a book, watch a movie, play some music or a game, and so on.
 Phones never leave their owners’ sides and are likely the first thing they reach for in the morning.
 A mobile phone is a person’s best friend – no doubt about it.
 The ubiquitousness of mobile devices raises the question of whether your business should take advantage of this by implementing text message marketing?

 Just the fact that people almost never let their phones leave their side should be a good enough reason to convince you that text message marketing or Text Blasts are quite valuable, but the list goes further.
+SMS text marketing makes an excellent option for reaching people.
 Then, we’ll offer suggestions for implementing this tactic into your existing marketing strategies.

 Benefits of text message marketing for customers